 Are you adding lighting or building new and wondering about what types of electrical rocker light switches you should install?
 There are several variations of the modern rocker switch, so review these options to find the best choice for your home or business before you buy.
 Rocker switches are known by several names, but all devices (except as noted) fit the large rectangular wall plate openings that are variously referred to as Decora, block, decor, rocker, paddle, modern square, or decorator switches.

-4-Way Rocker Switches allow you to control a single light from 3 separate locations.
-If you have 3 switches that control a single light, you will need to install 4-way switches in each of those 3 spots.
+4-Way Rocker Switches allow you to control a single light from 3 or more separate locations.
+If you have 3 switches that will be controlling a single light, you will need to install 3-way switches on both ends (with 4-way switches filling the other 1+ locations.

 Pilot Lighted Rocker Switch Illuminating when flipped on, these specialized switches alert you that lights are still on or that equipment is still running.
 Good for locations where you can't actually see the light (such as out of the way locations like in the garage or in the pool) or hear the equipment (pumps in ponds or fountains, etc).
 Buy pilot lighted switches.

 Stacked Rocker Switches These space-saving light switches are an excellent solution if you want to add extra lighting without having to replace your electrical wall box for a larger size.
-Choose from 2-, 3-, and 4-switch devices that fit into the space of one.
+Choose from 2- or 3-switch devices that fit into the space of one.
+Single devices with 4 stacked switches have been discontinued.
 Depending on the brand, these rockers either rock up and down or left to right to control lights.
 (Leviton stacked switches rock horizontally; Pass & Seymour stacked switches rock vertically.)
 Versions are also available that combine a rocker switch with a receptacle for even greater convenience.
 Find all that lighting convenience packed into a single device that still fits a regular rocker wall plate cover opening.